BarbyKelly/project-5/README.md

 - All of the photos used for the website, were taken by the developer

-- All of the drawings were made by developer's kids, at school, preschool, or at home
+- All of the Art was made by developer's kids, at school, preschool, or at home

 - Images optimized with [Simple Image Resizer](https://www.simpleimageresizer.com/resize-image-to-500-kb) All converted images have 'opt' in the name to show they were optimized